crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

       { "key": "loopToggle", "label": "Loop", "component": "checkbox", "binding": { "path": "/parameters/loopEnabled" } }
     ]
   },
-  "parameters": { "loopEnabled": false },
+  "parameters": {
-  "results": {},
-  "containerConfig": {
+    "__container": {
       "subgraphId": "sg_local_a",
       "loop": {
         "enabled": true,
         "maxIterations": 5,
         "condition": "results.status != 'done'"
       },
       "timeoutSeconds": 600
+    },
+    "loopEnabled": false
+  },
+  "results": {}
 }
-}
 ```

-- Bindings from container ports/widgets to the subgraph internals use the same prefix syntax described in ¬ß3.6.
-For example, `/parameters/profile` may be wired to the subgraph‚Äôs entry node by binding with `@sg_local_a.#entryNode.parameters.profile`.
+- Bindings from container ports/widgets to the subgraph internals use the same prefix syntax described in °Ï3.6.
+For example, `/parameters/profile` may be wired to the subgraph°Øs entry node by binding with `@sg_local_a.#entryNode.parameters.profile`.
-- Loop/retry/timeout semantics are stored inside `containerConfig` so Scheduler can treat the subgraph invocation like any other node task while still honoring the extra policies.
+- Loop/retry/timeout semantics live under the reserved `parameters.__container` namespace so Scheduler can treat the subgraph invocation like any other node task while still honoring the extra policies.

-This approach keeps container nodes structurally identical to other nodes while allowing them to encapsulate entire sub-workflows that can be reused, looped, or imported from other definitions.
+This approach keeps container nodes structurally identical to other nodes while allowing them to encapsulate entire sub-workflows that can be reused, looped, or imported from other definitions.\r\n\r\nThe dashboard ships with a built-in system@1.0.0 package whose manifest defines the canonical workflow.container node.
+Its schema establishes the parameters.__container contract (subgraphId, loop.*, 	imeoutSeconds, etc.) and its UI widgets drive the subgraph picker / loop controls via the regular widget registry, so container behaviour stays declarative instead of hard-coded in the builder.

 #### Additional design notes

 - **Subgraphs are always localized**: regardless of origin, `workflow.subgraphs[]` stores a complete `Workflow` definition.
-Reference metadata (original workflow id/owner/name) can live inside the subgraph‚Äôs `metadata` block for UI display, but Scheduler never re-fetches the source at runtime.
+Reference metadata (original workflow id/owner/name) can live inside the subgraph°Øs `metadata` block for UI display, but Scheduler never re-fetches the source at runtime.
 - **Top-level metadata stays local**: `workflow.metadata.*` always reflects the currently edited workflow (namespace, originId, owner, etc.).
-Imported snapshots only record their provenance inside their own subgraph `metadata`, so referencing another workflow never overwrites the parent‚Äôs metadata.
+Imported snapshots only record their provenance inside their own subgraph `metadata`, so referencing another workflow never overwrites the parent°Øs metadata.
 - **Containers reuse the existing node schema**: they still expose `label`, `position`, `parameters`, `results`, and `ui.*`.
-The only new field is `containerConfig`, which records `subgraphId` plus optional orchestration settings (loop/retry/timeout).
-No custom handler development is required‚Äîcontainers are platform-provided control nodes.
+The only convention is the reserved `parameters.__container` bucket, which records `subgraphId` plus optional orchestration settings (loop/retry/timeout).
+No custom handler development is required°™containers are platform-provided control nodes.
 - **Bindings bridge container <-> subgraph**: widgets and ports continue to bind to `/parameters/...` or `/results/...`.
 When a binding needs to reach into the subgraph, it uses the same prefix syntax (`@subgraphAlias.#node.parameters.foo`).
-The Scheduler‚Äôs scope index resolves these prefixes, so data injection/extraction works just like any other node.
+The Scheduler°Øs scope index resolves these prefixes, so data injection/extraction works just like any other node.
 - **Execution flow**: before dispatching the subgraph, the container copies relevant `parameters` into the subgraph definition; once the subgraph run completes, specified `results` are copied back to the container node.
-Loop/retry policies defined in `containerConfig` control how many times the subgraph is invoked or when to stop.
+Loop/retry policies defined in `parameters.__container` control how many times the subgraph is invoked or when to stop.

 #### Containers vs. Subgraphs at a glance

-- **Placement**: `workflow.subgraphs[]` exists at the workflow root (peer to `nodes[]`/`edges[]`) and stores localized workflow snapshots, while containers remain regular `workflow.nodes[]` entries with an additional `containerConfig` bucket.
+- **Placement**: `workflow.subgraphs[]` exists at the workflow root (peer to `nodes[]`/`edges[]`) and stores localized workflow snapshots, while containers remain regular `workflow.nodes[]` entries with an extra `parameters.__container` bucket.
 - **Execution contract**: containers inherit every standard node field and merely add optional orchestration hooks (`loop`, `retry`, `timeoutSeconds`).
-Subgraphs never execute by themselves‚Äîthey are invoked only through containers referencing their `subgraphId`.
+Subgraphs never execute by themselves°™they are invoked only through containers referencing their `subgraphId`.
 - **Authoring flow**: builders create/import subgraphs once, then reuse them across multiple containers.
-Adjusting a container‚Äôs `subgraphId` or policies changes behavior without rewriting the subgraph JSON.
+Adjusting a container°Øs `subgraphId` or policies changes behavior without rewriting the subgraph JSON.

 Below is a representative instance of the top-level workflow wiring two Playwright adapters plus a containerized subgraph:

 ### 4.2 Upgrade Plan Snapshot

-To roll out subgraphs/containers end-to-end we‚Äôre tackling the work in four coordinated streams:
+To roll out subgraphs/containers end-to-end we°Øre tackling the work in four coordinated streams:

-1. **Schema & docs** ‚Äì finalize the OpenAPI/manifest models for `workflow.subgraphs[]`, `workflow.container` nodes, and binding prefixes; regenerate SDKs; keep this document + frontend builder docs current so builders know how to author new structures.
+1. **Schema & docs** ®C finalize the OpenAPI/manifest models for `workflow.subgraphs[]`, `workflow.container` nodes, and binding prefixes; regenerate SDKs; keep this document + frontend builder docs current so builders know how to author new structures.
-2. **Scheduler backend** ‚Äì teach plan building + `RunRegistry` to hydrate subgraph definitions, resolve container bindings via the scope index, and honor `containerConfig` policies (loop/retry/timeout).
+2. **Scheduler backend** ®C teach plan building + `RunRegistry` to hydrate subgraph definitions, resolve container bindings via the scope index, and honor `parameters.__container` policies (loop/retry/timeout).
 Add validation for subgraph IDs, tenant ownership, and prefixed bindings.
-3. **Dashboard builder** ‚Äì add subgraph management UI (create/import, alias metadata), container-node inspectors (subgraph picker, execution policy controls), and ensure draft ‚Üî API converters round-trip `subgraphs[]` / `containerConfig`.
+3. **Dashboard builder** ®C add subgraph management UI (create/import, alias metadata), container-node inspectors (subgraph picker, execution policy controls), and ensure draft ?
+API converters round-trip `subgraphs[]` / `parameters.__container`.
-4. **Runtime validation & tests** ‚Äì extend unit/integration coverage for container execution, SSE updates, and cross-workflow bindings; document migration steps for existing workflows and monitor the rollout.
+4. **Runtime validation & tests** ®C extend unit/integration coverage for container execution, SSE updates, and cross-workflow bindings; document migration steps for existing workflows and monitor the rollout.

 Each phase is tracked in the upgrade checklist so we can land schema, backend, frontend, and QA changes in lockstep.